2019 NBA Draft Rankings Tracker

 - See a visualization of which programs have produced the most NBA players since the dawn of the NBA

 We’ve been tracking the movement of the world’s top 14 basketball prospects across five popular NBA draft sites, and have come up with a single number for each player that represents their average ranking.
 We’ve included the information below in an easy-to-read graph and have also added stats and facts about the most-talked-about players.
 Check back regularly before the 2019 NBA Draft to see how their numbers fluctuate.

 2019 NBA Draft Player Rankings

-RJ Barrett continues to be first or second on every draft board across the nation.
+RJ Barrett continues to be in the top three on every draft board across the nation.
 The Duke freshman is a hyper-athletic left-handed wing with an explosive first step and a silky smooth release.
-He’s already fared well in international competition as a member of Team Canada and should dominate during his first – and only – year in college.
+He’s already fared well in international competition as a member of Team Canada and dominated during his first – and only – year in college.

 2019 NBA Draft Odds